 The Visible Intoxication Requirement

-In Pennsylvania, New Jersey and New York, many bartenders are trained to notice the visible signs of intoxication so they can cut patrons off when they’ve had too much:
+In Pennsylvania, many bartenders are trained to notice the visible signs of intoxication so they can cut patrons off when they’ve had too much:

 - slurred speech